glycerine/libzipfs/README.md

 ~~~
 $ go get -t -u -v github.com/glycerine/libzipfs
 $ cd $GOPATH/src/github.com/glycerine/libzipfs && make
-$ ## the libzipfs-combiner and mountzip utilities are now in your $GOPATH/bin
+$ ## note 1: the libzipfs-combiner and mountzip utilities are now in your $GOPATH/bin
-$ ## be sure that $GOPATH/bin is added to your PATH env variable
+$ ## note 2: be sure that $GOPATH/bin is added to your PATH env variable
+$ ##         e.g. in your ~/.bashrc you have: export PATH=$GOPATH/bin:$PATH
+$ go test -v  # to run the test suite
+$ make demo   # to see the demo code run
 ~~~

 ## origins

-This library is dervied from Tommi Virtanen's work https://github.com/bazil/zipfs, which is fantastic and provides a fuse-mounted read-only filesystem from a zipfile.
+The libzipfs library is derived from Tommi Virtanen's work https://github.com/bazil/zipfs, which is fantastic and provides a fuse-mounted read-only filesystem from a Zip file.
 The zipfs library and https://github.com/bazil/fuse are doing the heavy lifting behind the scenes.